kbr/autocron/docs/source/integration.rst

 Don't forget to register the django-application in the ``INSTALLED_APPS`` settings.
 Otherwise ``ready()`` will not get called.
 During startup django may call ``ready()`` multiple times.
 Calling ``autocron.start()`` multiple times is save because autocron knows whether it is already running or not.

     **Note:** the django-reloader is known for not working well with multi-threading applications.
-Either deactivate autocron by setting ``--set-autocron-lock=on`` flag during development.
-Or set ``--set-blocking-mode=on`` to use autocron in blocking mode.
+For compatibility set ``--set-blocking-mode=on`` to use autocron in blocking mode.

 flask